Shine (Wale album)

 Shine (an abbreviation of Still Here Ignoring Negative Energy) is the fifth studio album by American rapper Wale.
 It was released on April 28, 2017, by his label, Every Blue Moon, distributed by Maybach Music Group and Atlantic Records.
 The production on the album was handled by multiple producers including Cool & Dre, Kane Beatz, Diplo, Lee Major, Nez & Rio and Christian Rich among others.
 The album also features guest appearances by Dua Lipa, Chris Brown, Travis Scott, Lil Wayne, Wizkid, J Balvin and G-Eazy among others.

 Shine was supported by four singles: "My PYT", "Running Back", "Fashion Week" and "Fish N Grits".
 The album received generally mixed reviews from music critics and achieved small commercial success.
 It debuted at number 16 on the US Billboard 200 chart, earning 28,000 album equivalent units in its first week.

 This album mark as Wale's third and final release under the Atlantic Records label.

 Singles

 The first single from the album, "My PYT", was released on May 20, 2016.
 The music video for the track premiered on July 25, 2016.
 The song has peaked at number 54 on the US Billboard Hot 100 chart.

+"One Reason (Flex)" featuring American singer Eric Bellinger, was released as a promotional single on September 9, 2016.

+"Groundhog Day" was released as the second promotional single on December 13, 2016.
+The music video for the song premiered on February 2, 2017.

 "Running Back" featuring American rapper Lil Wayne, was released as the second single on January 20, 2017.
 The song's music video premiered on February 6, 2017.
 It has peaked at number 100 on the Billboard Hot 100.

 The third single from the album, "Fashion Week" featuring American rapper G-Eazy, was released on February 24, 2017.
 The music video for the track premiered on April 10, 2017.

 The album's fourth single, "Fish N Grits", was released on April 6, 2017, and features American rapper Travis Scott.